Walter Dean Myers Author Study

 - Grades: 3–5, 6–8, 9–12

-Walter Dean Myers is the critically acclaimed New York Times bestselling author of more than eighty books for children and young adults, including Sunrise Over Fallujah, Fallen Angels, Monster, Somewhere in the Darkness, Slam!, Jazz, and Harlem.
-Mr. Myers has received two Newbery Honors, five Coretta Scott King Awards, and the inaugural recipient of the Coretta Scott King-Virginia Hamilton Award for Lifetime Achievement.
+Considered one of the preeminent writers for children, Mr. Myers received dozen of awards and honors for his work.
+Mr. Myers won two Newbery Honors and five Coretta Scott King Awards, and he was the inaugural recipient of the Coretta Scott King-Virginia Hamilton Award for Lifetime Achievement.
 In addition, he was the winner of the first Michael L. Printz Award and the 1994 recipient of the American Library Association’s Margaret A. Edwards Award honoring an author for a "significant and lasting contribution to young adult literature."

 Start your author study by reading a short biography of Walter Dean Myers and choosing a selection of his books to read — some of which have free teaching resources such as book talks, discussion guides, and extension activities.

 Two wars.
 Two generations.
 A story that links them together.
 This discussion guide for Fallen Angels and Sunrise Over Fallujah by Walter Dean Myers includes questions for discussion and comparison and suggestions for further reading.